 - Lose the features-based selling.

 Most of these tips involve removing barriers between the salespeople and the customers; the humanity has to be the focal point over the fixtures.

 You’ve probably noticed how bank lobbies are being transformed from utilitarian, cold places where customers line up, into welcoming and warm waiting areas.
-You’ve probably also noticed registration desks at hotels transformed from massive walls of marble, stone and wood into desks at a more human scale.
+You’ve probably also noticed registration desks at hotels transformed from massive walls of marble, stone and wood into desks of a more human scale.

 Use these seven tips to attract customers and encourage them to return more often to your retail shop.